Trans-stenotic pressure drop estimation from PC-MRI and ultrasound imaging velocimetry using a modified Bernoulli

 Images were acquired with a Verasonics Vantage research ultrasound system (Verasonics Inc., Kirkland, WA, USA).
 The system is coupled to a linear array transducer (L11-5v) of 128 elements with a pitch of 0.3 mm and an elevation focus at 18 mm.
 The probe was operated at a center frequency of 7.5 MHz (bandwidth 6.5-8.5 MHz) and provided a lateral field of view of L$_\text{{z}} =$ 38.4 mm along the array and a depth of 30 mm.
 Image acquisition was performed using parallel beamforming, with all array elements transmitting and receiving simultaneously.
 The measurement geometry and axes are shown in Fig.~\ref{fig:pipeline}c: the imaging depth $y$ was measured downward from the transducer surface into the flow.
 To improve the signal-to-noise (SNR) ratio of the ultrasound images, the PMMA wall thickness at the location of the throat was reduced from 16.7 mm to 4.4 mm \cite{Ono:2020,Gurung:2016,Poelma:2017}.
 The space between the flat surface created after removing the wall and the transducer was filled with water to provide acoustic coupling.
 The flow was seeded with Vestosint particles (Degussa-Hüls, Frankfurt, Germany) with a mean diameter d$_\text{p} = {56}$ $\mu$m and density $\rho_\text{p} = {1016}$ g/cm$^3$.

 The acquisition rate was varied from 600 to 1600 Hz, dependent on the flow velocity.
 For each flow condition, 2000 frames were recorded, resulting in 1000 image pairs for correlation.
 The grayscale image in Fig.~\ref{fig:pipeline}d (left) shows the B-mode images, while the right image shows the background subtracted B-mode image; red arrows indicate the local velocity vectors.
+The B-mode images were acquired using a standard single-angle plane-wave flash sequence.
 Velocity fields were then obtained using a modified version of PIVware MATLAB script \cite{Westerweel:1993}.
 We perform two-pass processing without any advanced techniques such as window offsets or iterative image deformation \cite{Westerweel:1997,Scarano:2001}.